Tobey14/lendsqr-fe-test/README.md

 3. Usehooks-ts
 4. Momentjs
 5. Jquery

+## Testing tools used includes
+1. React DevTools
-6. Jest React-scripts Testing Tool
+2. Jest React-scripts Testing Tool

 ## Main React Components includes
 1. Index.tsx that is the entry point to the entire project.
 This is where react dom is rendered to a div of id root found in public/index.html.